First estimate of the local value of the baryonic streaming velocity: Results

 While the ratio of EMP to UMP stars matches best with observations for high SV, the agreement between observations and simulations is best for intermediate values for the ratio of EMP to all stars.
 We confirm that the total mass of UMP stars is a decreasing function with SV, and the mass of EMP stars has a local minimum at around $v_\mathrm{SV}$ = 1.3$\sigma_\mathrm{SV}$, and the total mass of stars is roughly constant with the SV.
 The SV and metallicity of stars are connected via the different delay times, which result in different metallicities in the moment of second-generation star formation (see e.g. Fig.~\ref{fig:tgas}).

-In Fig.~\ref{fig:pSV}, we quantify the fit to our four observables by showing the four individual and one combined p-value as a function of these sampled SVs.
+In Fig.~\ref{fig:pSV}, we quantify the fit to our four observables by showing the four individual p-values and the one combined goodness-of-fit parameter as a function of these sampled SVs.
 In the top panel, we see that two of the observables are almost constant.
 Therefore, we can state that the SV does not affect the stellar mass of the MW nor the stellar mass distribution of MW satellites, in agreement with the results by \citet{schauer22}.

 In contrast, we can clearly observe that EMP and UMP stars are affected by the SV.
 The ratio of EMP to all stars has a local optimum at around $v_\mathrm{SV}$ = 1.3$\sigma_\mathrm{SV}$, and the ratio of EMP to UMP stars has a local minimum around $v_\mathrm{SV}$ = 0.8$\sigma_\mathrm{SV}$ and then increases to $p=1$ for higher values of $v_\mathrm{SV}$.
 It remains constant because the value produced by \asloth\ is then within the range of observed values.
-The distribution of the combined p-value (bottom panel) is a balance between the EMP to all and the EMP to UMP ratios.
+The distribution of the combined goodness-of-fit parameter (bottom panel) is a balance between the EMP to all and the EMP to UMP ratios.

-The main goal of the bottom panel is to find the highest p-value for the combination of the four observables.
+The main goal of the bottom panel is to find the highest $p$ for the combination of the four observables.
 By multiplying the four individual p-values, a profile is drawn from which it is possible to determine the optimal value of the SV.
 In order to determine this local SV, we also smooth the profile.
 A discussion of this smoothing can be found in section \ref{Smoothing}.
 We find the optimum local SV at the peak to be

 This result is the first estimate of the local value of the SV and it is crucial for the accuracy of MW simulations.